- Danube Delta wildlife

 This morning you will arrive in Rousse, the largest port in Bulgaria and often referred to as ‘Little Vienna’.
 Perhaps discover the city on an optional tour this morning.

-Resume your cruise at lunchtime and sail through the day and night to Romania.
+Resume your cruise this afternoon and sail through the day and night to Romania.